Simulated Operational Testing of the Prototype Implementation of the SOFIE Model: The 2025 Space Weather Prediction

 \section{The SOFIE Model}

 SOFIE is an integrated solar corona--interplanetary medium--CME--SEP model suite, with the schematic diagram in Figure \ref{fig:sofie} describing its workflow.
-Built within the Space Weather Modeling Framework \cite<SWMF,>[]{toth2005space, toth2012adaptive, gombosi2021sustained}, SOFIE integrates four main components: (1) the Alfv\'{e}n Wave Solar atmosphere Model-Realtime \cite<AWSoM-R,>[]{van2014alfven, sokolov2013magnetohydrodynamic, sokolov2021threaded}, solving stream-aligned magnetohydrodynamic (MHD) equations \cite{sokolov2022stream}, designed for simulating the ambient solar wind with reliable magnetic connectivity; (2) the Eruptive Event Generator with the Gibson-Low magnetic configuration \cite<EEGGL,>[]{gibson1998time, borovikov2017eruptive, jin2017data} for CME generation and propagation; (3) the Multiple Field-Line-Advection Model for Particle Acceleration \cite<M-FLAMPA,>[]{sokolov2004new, borovikov2018toward, liu2025physics}, used to simulate particle acceleration and transport processes; and (4) the Particle ARizona and MIchigan Solver on Advected Nodes \cite<PARMISAN,>[]{chen2025evidence}, a test-particle Monte-Carlo solver for SEPs. \textBoldadd{While PARMISAN is a test-particle code that needs more than millions of test particles for good statistics, M-FLAMPA directly solves the canonical distribution function of SEPs from the Parker transport equation \cite{parker1965passage}.
+Built within the Space Weather Modeling Framework \cite<SWMF,>[]{toth2005space, toth2012adaptive, gombosi2021sustained}, SOFIE integrates four main components: (1) the Alfv\'{e}n Wave Solar atmosphere Model-Realtime \cite<AWSoM-R,>[]{van2014alfven, sokolov2013magnetohydrodynamic, sokolov2021threaded}, solving stream-aligned magnetohydrodynamic (MHD) equations \cite{sokolov2022stream}, designed for simulating the ambient solar wind with reliable magnetic connectivity; (2) the Eruptive Event Generator with the Gibson-Low magnetic configuration \cite<EEGGL,>[]{gibson1998time, borovikov2017eruptive, jin2017data} for CME generation and propagation; (3) the Multiple Field-Line-Advection Model for Particle Acceleration \cite<M-FLAMPA,>[]{sokolov2004new, borovikov2018toward, liu2025physics}, used to simulate particle acceleration and transport processes; and (4) the Particle ARizona and MIchigan Solver on Advected Nodes \cite<PARMISAN,>[]{chen2025evidence}, a Monte-Carlo solver for SEPs. \textBoldadd{While PARMISAN is a test-particle code that needs more than millions of test particles for good statistics, M-FLAMPA directly solves the canonical distribution function of SEPs from the Parker transport equation \cite{parker1965passage}.
 In M-FLAMPA, the advecting effect of solar wind flows, adiabatic cooling/heating, and parallel diffusion are incorporated, while the cross-field diffusion and particle drift (gradient, curvature, and current sheet drift) effects are neglected, with particle transport calculated along individual magnetic field lines only.
 Although this simplification limits the treatment of lateral transport across field lines, it allows M-FLAMPA to efficiently simulate particle acceleration at CME-driven shocks and the subsequent transport process, which is suitable for operational predictions.} \textBoldmod{We}{Hence, we} used the first three components of SOFIE in the testbed exercise\textBoldadd{, as presented in Figure \ref{fig:sofie}}. \textBoldadd{A comprehensive description of the SOFIE model is available in \citeA{zhao2024solar} and \citeA{liu2025physics}.}